michaelmagee/magee-MS1/README.md

 ***
 ## Features
 My mentor suggested a simple feature focusing on the Milestone submission deadline.
+These colors may or may not show up depending on the viewer you use.

 *   <span style="color:green">GREEN</span> are features that I definitely want to include in the MS1 submission.
 *   <span style="color:orange">ORANGE</span> are stretch goals that I would like to include in the MS1 submission.
 *   <span style="color:INDIANRED">RED</span> are features that I will not include in the MS1 submission, but would like to record them for the future.